 With de Lacy’s death, Denbigh came under the ownership of Thomas, Earl of Lancaster through the marriage of de Lacy’s eldest daughter, Alice to the Earl.
 This placed Denbigh Castle in the middle of the unhappy rule of Edward II, but it at least meant that building work would continue on the Castle, since Lancaster had the necessary funds to do so.
 However, Earl Thomas was executed for treason in 1322, and the lordship of Denbigh became something of a prize to be awarded by Edward to those he considered worthy.
 As a consequence, Denbigh came under the ownership of Hugh Despenser, Earl of Winchester until 1326, when he was also executed for treason.
 Edward II joined Thomas and Despenser in death in 1327, and Denbigh came under the power of Roger Mortimer, who went the way of all flesh in 1330.
 William Montagu, later Earl Salisbury, took power in that same year and managed to stay alive for an impressive 12 years.
 Salisbury’s death brought back the Mortimers, a family whose history is indelibly stamped upon the Marches of North East Wales.
 During this time, money was spent on essential repairs and refurbishments.

 In 1400, Owain Glyndwr rose up in rebellion against the Crown, his grievances against his neighbour Reginald Grey of Ruthin and Henry VI drawing in most of Wales into a firestorm which ended finally, only with Glyndwr’s mysterious disappearance in 1415.
-The town burgesses fled from the new emerging town outside the walls, into the Castle grounds themselves.
-The Castle was held on behalf of the Henry IV against the rebellion by Henry Percy, the famous Hotspur and son of the Earl of Northumberland.
-However, the Percy’s had grown unhappy with Henry IV for several reasons, largely relating to the favours paid to other courtiers and the King’s failure to ransom Sir Edward Mortimer (even though Henry IV had paid the huge ransom for Grey, one of the architects of the uprising).
+His seige of the Castle in 1400 failed, but saw the town burgesses fleeing from the new town outside the walls, into the fortified Castle grounds.
+The Castle was held on behalf of Henry IV against the rebellion by Henry Percy, the famous Hotspur and son of the Earl of Northumberland.
+However, the Percys had grown unhappy with Henry IV for several reasons, largely relating to the favours paid to other courtiers and the King’s failure to ransom Sir Edward Mortimer (even though Henry IV had paid the huge ransom for Grey, one of the architects of the uprising).
 Hotspur defected to Glyndwr’s side, but was killed at the Battle of Shrewsbury in 1403, though it was a mightily close run thing.

 The aforementioned Edward Mortimer had also defected to Glyndwr, probably in retaliation for Henry’s failure to pay for his freedom, and this is the likely reason for Denbigh’s survival through the dangerous years of the Glyndwr Rebellion.
 Denbigh was, of course, the inheritance on the Mortimers, who had now married into the Glyndwr family.
 Despite initial successes, albeit at an indecisive level, Glyndwr’s rebellion was suffering badly by 1407, and Denbigh was largely safe from capture and destruction.
 The damaged parts of the town were rebuilt, and the fines and other punishments began, bringing in vast amounts of cash to the Crown.